Tsvetoslav88/library/README.md

 # Bike
-Bike is a full stack application for Bike managing, consists of
+Bike is a project consist of Back-end part(Spring boot REST API) and Front-end(Angular).

 ## Back-end part
 1. Prerequisites